shway0/Gpt/drafts/act_I/chapter_05.md

 "We will comply with the Order's directive," the coordinator finally stated, making the only decision available.
 "Our discoveries are at your disposal."

+The lead Enforcer nodded curtly, then turned her attention directly to Wei, her gaze unnervingly focused.
+"You," she said, pointing at him.
+"Approach."

+A ripple of surprise passed through the gathered disciples.
+For an Order Enforcer to address a servant directly was unprecedented.
+Wei felt every eye in the camp turn toward him as he stepped forward, bowing deeply.

+"This one serves at the Enforcer's command," he said, keeping his gaze lowered appropriately.

+The Enforcer circled him slowly, her eyes narrowed in assessment.
+"You were reported outside the camp perimeter last night, near the western ruins."

+Wei maintained his deferential posture.
+"This one saw movement and investigated unwisely, Honored Enforcer."

+"What did you see?" she asked, her voice carrying a subtle resonance that suggested spiritual enhancement—a technique used to detect falsehood.

+"A shadow moving among the ruins," Wei replied, offering the same partial truth he had given Feng.
+"It retreated when the alarm was raised."

+The Enforcer stopped directly in front of him, her gaze intensifying.
+"Look at me, servant."

+Wei raised his eyes to meet hers, careful to maintain his outward appearance of humble submission while internally reinforcing his hollowing technique to mask the developing inversions.

+"Interesting," the Enforcer said after a long moment of scrutiny.
+"You have no spiritual roots, yet you volunteered for an expedition to the Wastes.
+Why?"

+The question created immediate danger.
+Any answer that suggested personal ambition or interest in cultivation would raise suspicion, yet a lie would likely be detected through the Enforcer's spiritual techniques.

+"This one hoped to be of service to Azure Peaks Sect," Wei replied, offering a truth that concealed deeper motivations.
+"Few servants volunteer for Wastes expeditions, creating opportunity to demonstrate value."

+The Enforcer's eyes narrowed further.
+"A servant seeking to demonstrate value typically chooses less dangerous assignments.
+Your explanation is incomplete."

+Wei felt the pressure of her spiritual scrutiny intensify, probing for deception.
+He needed to offer something more convincing without revealing his true purpose.

+"This one also sought to understand," he admitted, allowing a carefully measured vulnerability to show.
+"Born without spiritual roots, this one has always wondered about the world beyond conventional cultivation.
+The Wastes represent the unknown—something this one could perhaps comprehend despite lacking cultivation ability."

+This explanation contained enough truth to withstand scrutiny while framing his motivation as harmless curiosity rather than deliberate pursuit of forbidden knowledge.

+The Enforcer studied him for another long moment before stepping back.
+"You will be questioned further when we return to Azure Peaks," she stated.
+"For now, remain within the central camp area as previously instructed."

+She turned away, dismissing him as she rejoined her fellow Enforcers.
+Wei returned to his position, aware that he had navigated an immediate danger but created potential complications for the future.
+The Order's interest in him, however brief, represented a significant threat to his continued pursuit of the Forgotten Path.

 The Enforcers moved through the camp with practiced efficiency, examining documentation and questioning disciples about their observations.
 When they reached the medical station, they spent considerable time with the healing specialist, discussing Inner Disciple Feng's condition in low voices that prevented others from overhearing.

 Wei maintained his assigned position, presenting the perfect image of an unremarkable servant disciple while observing everything with careful attention.
 The Order's arrival created significant complications but also potential opportunity—their focus on the senior disciples might create openings for less noticed members of the expedition.